Bright lights, big city indeed! Treat your family to a night at one of New York City’s best holiday lights displays

 New York Botanical Garden Glow

-This walk-through light experience debuted in 2020, and it’s back and bigger for the 2022 holiday season.
+This walk-through light experience debuted in 2020, and it’s back and bigger this season.
 Glow is billed as “an outdoor color and light experience," and has expanded its space to encompass even more of the NY Botanical Garden's grounds.
 Expect washes of brilliant color, thousands of dazzling LEDs, illuminated plant stories, ice-carving demonstrations, and whimsical, picture-perfect installations that reflect the surrounding gardens and collections.
 Make it a double feature and check out the popular New York Botanic Garden Holiday Train Show while you’re there.
 (The garden offers a combo ticket.)
 Or stop by the Bronx Night Market Holiday Pop-Up for a snack and some hot cocoa.

 2900 Southern Blvd.